Carnegie Steel Company: Operations

 The company headquarters were located in the Carnegie Building, an early skyscraper in Downtown Pittsburgh.
 Built to show its use of steel in its construction, the building was fifteen stories high and was left uncovered for a full year.
 The Carnegie Building was demolished in 1952.
-It was later rebuilt as a memorial in 2012.

 Carnegie Steel made major technological innovations in the 1880s, especially the installation of the open hearth furnace system at Homestead in 1886.
 It now became possible to make steel suitable for structural beams and, with the advanced work of George Lauder in arms and armament, for armor plate for the US Navy and the militaries of other governments, which paid far higher prices for the premium product.
 In addition, the plant moved increasingly toward the continuous system of production.
 Carnegie installed vastly improved systems of material-handling, like overhead cranes, hoists, charging machines, and buggies.
 All of this greatly sped the process of steelmaking and allowed the production of far vaster quantities of steel.
 As the mills expanded, the labor force grew rapidly, especially less skilled workers.
 The more skilled union members reacted with the unsuccessful 1892 Homestead Strike along with demands for reduced working hours and against pay cuts.
 After the unsuccessful strike the company continued to expand and profits grew year on year, with the company having earned net profits of $21 million in 1899.

-J&L Steel was the most important competitor to the Carnegie Steel Company (and later to U. S. Steel) in the vicinity of Pittsburgh.
+J&L Steel was the most important competitor to the Carnegie Steel Company (and later to U.S. Steel) in the vicinity of Pittsburgh.

 Sale

 Carnegie Steel Company was sold in 1901 to U.S. Steel, a newly formed organization set up by J. P. Morgan.
-It sold at roughly $492 million ($14.8 billion in 2019), of which $226 million went to Carnegie himself.
+It sold at roughly $492 million ($ billion+ today), of which $226 million ($ billion+ today) went to Carnegie himself.
 U.S. Steel was a conglomerate with subsidiary companies.
-The name of the subsidiary company was changed to the Carnegie-Illinois Steel Company in 1936.
+The name of the subsidiary company was changed to the Carnegie-Illinois Steel Company in 1936, incorporating the name of the former Illinois Steel Company.

-20th-century steel production

-Changes in production processes to create steel had already appeared before the Carnegie Steel Company was sold.
-Steel manufacturers had begun to abandon the Bessemer converters and install open-hearth furnaces.
-Open-hearth furnaces were widely employed until the 1980s, when basic oxygen steelmaking, the electric arc furnace and continuous casting made them obsolete.
-The Edgar Thomson Steel Works in Braddock is still active, producing steel slabs that are shipped upriver to the Irvin Works in West Mifflin to become finished coils.